Kotlin/KEEP/proposals/var-capture-in-escaping-lambdas.md

 ## Migration

 Although the problem seems quite narrow, our analysis of internal projects revealed near **4,5k** instances of this pattern.
-But the vast majority of warned variables (~45%) are captured by `callsInPlace` lambdas.
+A large share of them, about **40%**, comes from lambdas that are effectively called in place, but the corresponding functions do not declare with a `callsInPlace` contract.
+Therefore, the compiler currently treats these lambdas as escaping and reports the warning.

+To reduce noise in the first version, we plan to introduce this diagnostic as an IDE inspection.
+At first, the inspection will run only for an allowlist of functions where lambda arguments are known to escape and the warning is expected to be useful.

+After validating the results, the allowlist can be removed.

 ## How to react to a warning?